 Low fat varieties of milk and yogurt have non-fat dried milk powder added for flavor and body.
 Non-fat dry milk is an unhealthy substance as the healthy cholesterol naturally present in fresh milk is oxidized, thereby creating harmful effects within our bodies.

-Now, we can make yogurt and kefir from raw milk at home, and ferment it longer than commercial preparations, or we can look for dairy products made from goat milk or sheep milk, which are naturally lower in lactose (milk sugar) than cow milk.
+We can make yogurt and kefir from raw milk at home, and ferment it longer than commercial preparations, or we can look for dairy products made from goat milk or sheep milk, which are naturally lower in lactose (milk sugar) than cow milk.

 And then, as an alternative, there are other probiotic foods made from vegetables - also called “live cultured foods” - which have no milk sugars at all, and they're easy to make at home!